 Palauan nationals traveling to Europe should check whether the country they will be visiting is part of the Schengen zone before booking their trip and ensure they apply for the correct documentation for that country.

-How can Palauans apply for ETIAS from 2021?
+How can Palauans apply for ETIAS as of late 2022?

 The personal information required in the application includes the following: